YASHxK1/Property_price_prediction_using_XgBoost/README.md

 - [ ] Add property size/square footage data if available
 - [ ] Implement cross-validation for more robust evaluation
 - [ ] Deploy as a web API using Flask/FastAPI

-## 📄 License

-This project is open source and available for educational purposes.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!

-## 📧 Contact

-For questions or feedback, please open an issue in the repository.

----

-**Note**: This model is for educational and research purposes.
-Always consult with real estate professionals for actual property valuations.